 The problem with this recommendation is that for many moms, giving vitamin D drops is difficult.
 Most babies do not like the taste of the drops and refuse them by mouth.
 Some babies still do not like that taste even when mixed into a bottle of breast milk.

-Also, popular brands of infant drops (such as Enfamil D-Vi-Sol) contain unwanted artificial flavors and colors.
+Also, popular infant drops (such as Enfamil D-Vi-Sol) contain unwanted artificial flavors and colors.
 Moreover, the drops are not independently tested for content accuracy and purity.

 Research has shown that less than 20% of families adhere to the recommendation to give vitamin D drops each day.
 This low compliance rate increases the risk of vitamin D deficiency in their babies.